HuggingR$^{4}$: A Progressive Reasoning Framework for Discovering Optimal Model Companions: Methodology Implementation Details

 In the refinement step, the system obtains complete model cards for the candidate models identified in the coarse-grained retrieval phase.
 This enables more informed model selection by providing comprehensive descriptions rather than the simplified representations used in the initial retrieval.

 The refinement process utilizes a specialized tool that fetches detailed model information from the vector database.
-This tool takes the candidate model list from Step 1 and returns their complete model cards, allowing the LLM to make more nuanced decisions based on full specifications, capabilities, and usage guidelines:
+This tool takes the candidate model list from Stage I and returns their complete model cards, allowing the LLM to make more nuanced decisions based on full specifications, capabilities, and usage guidelines: